scdekov/markdown-cv/index.md

  - Developing a transaction table component in React within the most dynamic part of the application
  - Integrating a new payment provider

+## Education

+`2013-∞`
+__Faculty of Mathematics and Informatics, Sofia University, Bulgaria__

+Learning for Bachelor Degree in Computer Science, 3th year

+`2008-2013`
+__School of Mathematics and Nature sciences, Haskovo, Bulgaria__

+Graduated as Mathematician of class 2013

 <!-- ### Footer